olbat/ws-raidcore-translator/README.md

 Several dumps are available in the `dumps/` directory (_.json_ files).

 The `dumps/All-fr.json` and `dumps/All-de.json` files are containing French and German translations for every modules of the add-on.

+## Translation files

+The translation files contains translations that for items that cant be downloaded by the script.
+Basically: messages sent from the bosses, zone names, ... .

+This files can be used in the script by specifying the `-t` option.

+Two -incomplete- translation files are availables in the repository: `french.json` and `german.json`, feel free to complete them !

 ## Run examples